 The CO-OP is pleased to provide You with this Policy for Covered Persons.
-This Policy provides a Provider Network through which Covered Persons may obtain medical care and services while maximizing Your Covered Benefits.
-However, Covered Persons also may elect to receive services from an Out-of-Network Provider.
-When Covered Persons receive services from an In-Network Provider, generally benefits will be payable at a higher level.
+This Policy provides a Provider Network through which Covered Member's may obtain medical care and services while maximizing Your Covered Benefits.
+However, Covered Member's also may elect to receive services from an Out-of-Network Provider.
+When Covered Member's receive services from an In-Network Provider, generally benefits will be payable at a higher level.
 When services are provided by an Out-of-Network Provider, generally, benefits are payable at a lower level.
-You can obtain a list from our In-Network Provider Directory on the CO-OP's website at https://mountainhealth.coop/.
+You can obtain a list from our In-Network Provider Directory on the CO-OP's at https://mountainhealth.coop/.